hoymkot/cross-the-wall/README.md

 ## Environment Issues
 * need to enable IPv6 on your operating systems (on all hosts running this software) because it is getting more and more prevalent now (google is a good help).
 Note that some os requires you to manually enable
+* if you don't want to use self-sign certificate in the communication between the Local Proxy and the Remote Coordinator, please disable it in the configuration file.
+Then the Local Proxy only accept certificates from trusted CA (Certificate Authorities)

 ## Troubleshooting
 * if the Local Proxy cannot receive requests from the Remote Coordinator, go the log and find the public facing listening port and check if the port is still accepting outbound requests.
 If not, try setting NAT_KEEP_ALIVE_INTERVAL to 1000 to update the corresponding NAT table record every second.
 If this helps, increase NAT_KEEP_ALIVE_INTERVAL to a number that still gives acceptable performance without degrading the network.